Michlithr/Michlithr/README.md

 - 👋 Hi, I’m Michał Litwa.
 I'm student of Information Systems Engineering (MA) and I'm working as a Junior Fullstack Developer in Sprint S.A.
 I am looking for new experiences in international companies.
-- 👀 I’m interested in front and backend development.
+- 👀 I’m interested in frontend (web, mobile) and backend development.
 I love implementing new components and facing new problems.
 - 🌱 I’m currently learning React.js and working in VueJS
 - 📫 You can reach me writing on my email - michlithr@gmail.com